Punkline/punkpc/doc/README.md

 ---

 ### lmf
-load multiple floats
+Load Multiple Floats
-- can be used similarly to the `stmw` and `lmw` instructions, but for various float types
+- can be used similarly to the `lmw` and `stmw` instructions, but for various float types
   - `lmfs` and `stmfs` for single-precision
   - `lmfd` and `stmfd` for double-precision
 - does not change the number of instructions required for multiple registers